 - As per the World Bank, India’s Gini Index is 35.2 (0.35) as of March 2020

-- Currently though, it is estimated to be close to 0.50, which is the highest value till date.
+- Currently, though, it is estimated to be close to 0.50, which is the highest value to date.
 Lesotho currently holds the distinction of the country having the highest Gini Coefficient at 0.632.
-The World Bank Report indicates that India’s high population and uneven distribution of wealth is responsibly for its low performance in the index
+The World Bank report indicates that India’s high population and uneven distribution of wealth is responsibly for its low performance in the index

 Nations with high Gini Coefficient

-The following table gives ranking of the top 10 nations with a high Gini Coefficient:
+The following table gives a ranking of the top 10 nations with a high Gini Coefficient: